noooway/love2d_arkanoid_tutorial/README.md

 This tutorial describes how to write a more or less full-featured [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) ([Breakout](https://en.wikipedia.org/wiki/Breakout_%28video_game%29)) clone.

-The intended audience are people, who have basic programming experience, but have trouble structuring their code for projects bigger than 'Hello World'.
+The intended audience are people, who have basic programming experience, but have trouble structuring their code for projects bigger than "Hello World".
 An Arkanoid, while simple, contains many elements found in more elaborate games.
 My aim is to introduce a typical code structure, and to provide a starting point for further modifications.